-As is commonly experienced, environmental issues and deficiencies in water systems are not always discovered at the most fiscally opportune time.
+As is commonly experienced, environmental contamination issues and deficiencies in water systems are not always discovered at the most fiscally opportune time.
 What’s more, many smaller public municipalities and private parties can become burdened when working to maintain human health and safety, and also stay in regulatory compliance.
 With this in mind, Weber, Hayes and Associates recommends and is prepared to interface with the following state funding sources.

 Fuel and Chemical Release Investigation and Corrective Action Funding Sources